BirchKwok/lynsedb/docs/index.md

 # LynseDB

-LynseDB is a lightweight vector database with a Python-first API and a Rust storage/search backend.
-It can run embedded in a single Python process or as an HTTP server for multi-process and production deployments.
+LynseDB is a high-performance, low-cost vector database with a Python-first API and a Rust storage/search backend.
+It can run embedded inside a single Python process or as an HTTP server for multi-process and production deployments.

 The API is intentionally small: create a database, create a collection, write vectors with metadata, build an index when you need faster search, and query the same collection locally or remotely with the same high-level Python calls.

+Use it when you want vector search that starts as an embedded local library, can move to a service when your app grows, and does not require a heavy database cluster for common semantic search, RAG, agent memory, and multimodal retrieval workloads.

 ## What LynseDB is good at

-- Local development and small services that want an embedded vector store.
+- Local development, notebooks, scripts, tests, and small services that want an embedded vector store.
-- Remote deployments where several workers need to share one database process.
+- Remote deployments where several workers or services need to share one database process.
+- Low-operational-cost deployments where predictable resource use matters.
 - Metadata filtering with SQL-like `where` expressions.
 - Multiple vector representations per record through named vector fields.
 - Dense, sparse, text, and hybrid retrieval.